utnet-org/utility/runtime/runtime-params-estimator/emu-cost/README.md

 * 1 account creation cost in instructions
-* 1 account creation cost in bytes read and written For example, experiments performed in mid Oct 2020 shown the following numbers:
+* 1 account creation cost in bytes read and written For example, experiments performed in mid May 2024 shown the following numbers:
 10M accounts:
   * 6_817_684_914_212 instructions executed
   * 168_398_590_013 bytes read